Anxiety Through the Roof? Here Are 16 Ways to Overcome it

 Participate in activities you enjoy:

 There’s nothing better to get out of your head than to do things that you like to do.
-Anxiety can feel like a punishment, so to counterbalance those feelings, do something fun and connect with your inner child.
+Experiencing anxiety through the roof can feel like a punishment, so to counterbalance those feelings, do something fun and connect with your inner child.
 When you’re enjoying yourself, anxiety may have a harder time getting its hooks into you.

 Writing down your feelings is an invaluable tool.
 The process of putting words on a page is therapeutic and helpful to get your thoughts in order.
 “Giving yourself space to meaningfully reflect on what’s contributing to your anxious thoughts and feelings can be incredibly grounding,” says Tarbell.